2D score based estimation of heterogeneous treatment effects: Experiments

-We record the averaged MSE over 100 Monte Carlo trials for each scenario.
+We record the averaged MSE over 1000 Monte Carlo trials for each scenario.
+For each Monte Carlo trial, we use train-test split to evaluate model performance.
+In detail, we first obtain $n$ training sample and train models on this set.
+We then generate a separate testing sample under the same data generation mechanism with sample size $n/10$.
+We make predictions on the test data using the trained models and compute the MSEs from different models accordingly.
 In terms of uncertainty quantification, we measure the coverage probability of $\tau(X)$ with a target coverage rate of 0.95.
-For endogenous stratification and our proposed method, we use non-parametric bootstrap to construct the empirical quantiles for each unit.
-The details on the implementation of non-parametric bootstrap methods are presented in Appendix \ref{appB}.
-For causal forest, we construct 95$\%$ confidence intervals by estimating the standard errors of estimation using the "grf" package.\\
+For endogenous stratification and our proposed method, we use non-parametric bootstrap with replacement to construct the empirical quantiles for each unit.
+The details on the implementation of non-parametric bootstrap methods are presented in Appendix \ref{appC}.
+For causal forest, we construct 95$\%$ confidence intervals by estimating the standard errors of estimation using the ``grf'' package.
+We do not include the results for Scenario 7, a high-dimensional setting, because the asymptotic normality guarantees of non-parametric bootstrap and random forests are not valid in high dimensions \citep{Wager18, Karoui18}. \\

 \textbf{Scenario 1.} With $d \in \{2,10,50\}$, $n \in \{1000,5000\}$, for $i = 1,...,n$, we generate the data as follows: